 There is a grad program available for students who are interested.
 Monmouth University does not require freshmen to live on-campus.
 The scorecard will give you a great overview of Monmouth University.

 Every student who is interested in Anthropology has to check out Montclair State University.
 Graduates of the anthropology program earn an average of $36,785 in the first five years of working and $64,358 after their first five years of working.
 With over 20,000 undergraduates, Montclair State University is among the biggest schools in the country.

-Graduates of Montclair State University usually do not have problems paying back their student debt; just 3.0% are in default.
 By providing school funding to 51.0% of its undergraduates,Montclair State University makes it possible to avoid taking on too much debt.
+Ranked #8 in New Jersey for overall value, we would have expected this university's excellent academic programs to feature a higher price tag.
 Learn more and see how well Montclair State University ranks in other categories.

 Any student who is interested in Anthropology needs to check out William Paterson University of New Jersey.
 It is set in the suburban location of Wayne, New Jersey.

-This school is known for its success of military students and is ranked 428 best in the country for veterans.
-75.0% of freshman students come back for their second year.
+You'll be able to meet others from a lot of cultures first-hand, thanks to William Paterson University's diverse population.
+This school does not require freshmen to live on-campus.
 Ever wish you had an easy way to see a college's grades in every subject?
 Now you do.
 Visit William Paterson University of New Jersey's scorecard.